carbon-io/carbond/docs/ref/carbond.collections.Collection.rst

 Properties
 ----------

-    .. attribute:: context
+    .. attribute:: options

        :type: object
        :required:

        A map of parameters to be passed to the operation handler.
 Note, this is generally just ``req.parameters``.

-    .. attribute:: options

-       :type: object
-       :required:

-       A map of options to be passed to the underlying driver used to communicate with the backing datastore.
-Generally, this will be pulled straight from :class:`~carbond.collections.CollectionOperationConfig.options`, however, the pre operation method can be overridden to extend options based on the current request.

 .. _carbond.collections.Collection.PreRemoveObjectResult: